amanPras/che-che4z-lsp-for-cobol/README.md

 ## Copybook Support

 The COBOL Language Support extension supports copybooks used in your source code that are stored in local folders in your workspace.
-If you have copybooks stored in mainframe data sets or USS directories, you can use a Zowe Explorer profile to automatically download them from the mainframe to your workspace.
+If you have copybooks stored in mainframe data sets or USS directories, you can use a Zowe Explorer profile to resolve and open copybooks that are stored in remote locations.
 You specify the data sets and folders that contain copybooks used in your project in the extension settings.
 You can also configure COBOL Language Support to use copybooks that are stored in TAR files locally or on the mainframe.

 When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the name of the copybook.
 If a copybook with the same file name is located in both a local folder and a remote location, the one in the local folder is used.